CamKeys-Git/neuralNetwork/README.md

 # neuralNetwork
-Neural Network Using MatLab For Number Clasification
+Neural Network For Handwritten Number Clasification With MatLab

-Load the dataset to get stared.
+To get stared, load the dataset containing images of handwritten numbers.

 ```Matlab
 load('ex4data1.mat');